PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-13 10:28:27
+Last updated: 2024-04-13 10:29:04
-Random Quote: When treating with liars, even an honest man must lie.  -  Wyman Manderly
+Random Quote: The sun is about to set, and we'll be leaving soon.
+When we return, we're coming in hot. - Din Djarin